Putting you in control of your website experience

 Downloading documents from our website

 Throughout our website you may find links to our documents that you can open or download onto your computer.
-For example, papers for our public Governing Body meetings or details of our publications and policies.
+For example, papers for our public Governing Body meetings or details of our plans, publications and policies.

 Most of these documents will be in a portable document format (PDF), which means you will be able to read these documents if you have Adobe Reader installed on your computer regardless of the software you use to create your own documents.